Cyprus is the third largest island in the Mediterranean, after Sicily and Sardinia, with an area of 9.251 sq. kms (3.572 sq. miles).

 It is situated at the north-eastern corner of the Mediterranean, at a distance of 300 km north of Egypt.
 The Greek island of Rhodes lies 360 km to the north-west.

 Cyprus’ coastal line is indented and rocky in the north with long sandy beaches in the south.
 The north coastal plain, covered with olive and carob trees, is backed by the steep and narrow Pentadaktylos mountain range of limestone, rising to a height of 1.042 m.
 In the south, the extensive mountain massif of Troodos, covered with pine, dwarf oak, cypress and cedar, culminates in the peak of Mount Olympus, 1.953 m. above sea level.
 Between the Troodos range and the Pentadaktylos mountain range lies the fertile plain of Messaoria.
 Arable land constitutes 46.8 per cent of the total area of the island.
-There are no rivers, only torrents which flow after heavy rain.ve sea level.
-Between ther Troodos range and the Pentadaktylos mountain range lies the fertile plain of Messaoria.
+Between Troodos range and the Pentadaktylos mountain range lies the fertile plain of Messaoria.
 Arable land constitutes 46.8 percent of the total area of the island.
 There are no rivers, only torrents which flow after heavy rain.

 The history of Cyprus is one of the oldest recorded in the world and its historical significance is disproportionate to its small size.
 The first signs of civilisation date to the ninth millennium B.C.
 The earliest known foreign settlements on the island were mainly of Phoenicians and Greeks, with Phoenician culture dominating the island’s eastern and southern parts.
 As a strategic location in the Middle East, it was subsequently occupied by several major powers, including the empires of the Assyrians, Egyptians, and Persians, from whom the island was seized in 333 BC by Alexander the Great and at which point Greek culture began to dominate.
 Subsequent rule by Ptolemaic Egypt, the Roman Empire, the Byzantines, Arab caliphates for a short period, the French Luisignan dynasty, and the Venetians, was followed by over three centuries of Ottoman control.
-Cyprus was placed under British administration in 1878 until it was granted independence in 1960.
+Cyprus was placed under British administration in 1878 until it was granted independence in 1960 and since 1974, 33% of the land of Cyprus is occupied by Turkish army.

 Cyprus occupies an important role in Greek mythology being the birthplace of Aphrodite and Adonis, and home to King Cinyras, Teucer and Pygmalion.